Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 What determines the design of the floor on the ground:

-2. From whether these floors will be with heat carriers (warm) or not;
+2. It depends on whether these floors will be with heat transfer fluids (warm) or not;

-How exactly the construction of the floor on the ground depends on these factors, we will analyze below.
+How exactly the construction of a floor on the ground depends on these factors will be discussed below.

 1. By the presence of waterproofing.
-Our recommendations: to arrange waterproofing from roofing material (1-2 layers), if the groundwater level lies closer than 2 m from the bottom of the floor along the ground.
-In addition, when the groundwater is located closer than 2 m, we recommend that you make sure to add sand and gravel, Figure 10.
-If the level is lower than 2 m, then you can make the floor without waterproofing.
-At a level lower than 2 m, sand and gravel filling is not required, Figure 11, 12, 13.
+Our recommendations: install waterproofing from roofing felt (1-2 layers) if the groundwater level lies closer than 2 m from the bottom of the floor along the ground.
+In addition, if the groundwater is located closer than 2 m, we recommend making a backfill of sand and crushed stone, Figure 10.
+If the level is lower than 2 m, then the floor can be made without waterproofing.
+At a level lower than 2 m, backfilling with sand and crushed stone is not necessary, Figure 11, 12, 13.

-Note: You need to focus on the highest groundwater level that can be on a particular construction site.
-That is, to watch how high the water rises in spring, during floods, etc., and this is the level to take into account.
+Note: You need to focus on the highest groundwater level that may be at a particular construction site.
+That is, look at how high the water rises in the spring, during a flood, etc., and take this level into account.

-2. If there are heat carriers in the floor structure on the ground, it is necessary to make a gap between the walls and the floor, 2 cm.
-This requirement is the same for both water and electric underfloor heating.
+2. If there are coolants in the floor structure on the ground, you need to make a gap between the walls and the floor, 2 cm.
+This requirement is the same for both water and electric heated floors.
 The gap is made at the level of the finishing screed (with coolant).
-All layers below the finishing screed are placed to the walls without a gap, Figure 14.
-You can read more about installing a water-heated floor in the article.
+All layers below the finishing screed are placed against the walls without a gap, Figure 14.
+You can read more about the installation of a water-heated floor in the article.

-3. If it is planned that something heavy (heavier than 200 kg / m 2) will be placed on the floor on the ground, then we reinforce the finishing screed with a mesh with a wire diameter of 4 mm.
-If the load is up to 200 kg / m 2, then it can be reinforced with a wire mesh with a diameter of 3 mm.
+3. If it is planned that something heavy will be placed on the floor on the ground (heavier than 200 kg/m2), then we reinforce the finishing screed with a mesh with a wire diameter of 4 mm.
+If the load is up to 200 kg/m2, then it can be reinforced with a wire mesh with a diameter of 3 mm.

 Important points when installing a floor on the ground

-I would like to analyze these important points on the basis of questions that, as a rule, readers of our portal have when installing a floor on the ground.
+I would like to analyze these important points based on the questions that, as a rule, arise among readers of our portal when installing a floor on the ground.

 Can interior walls be placed on this floor?

-Yes, it can be placed on a 4 mm wire-reinforced screed internal walls from brick (to brick), from a partition block (100 mm), and a wall half a block thick.
-By "block" is meant any block (expanded concrete, shell rock, aerated concrete, foam concrete, etc.)
+Yes, you can install a screed reinforced with 4 mm wire interior walls made of brick (in brick), from a partition block (100 mm), and a wall half a block thick.
+By “block” we mean any block (expanded clay concrete, shell rock, aerated concrete, foam concrete, etc.)

-Backfilling is performed, as a rule, in order to break the capillary rise of water.
-Expanded clay swells from water, and, as a bedding material, is not suitable.
-That is, if the bedding was planned as additional protection from water - such a replacement cannot be done.
-If the backfill was planned not as a protection, but simply as a leveling layer, and the water is far away (deeper than 2 m from the base), and the soil is constantly dry, then crushed stone can be replaced with expanded clay for flooring on the ground.
+Backfilling is usually done in order to interrupt the capillary rise of water.
+Expanded clay swells with water and is not suitable as a bedding material.
+That is, if the bedding was planned as additional protection from water - such a replacement cannot be made.
+If the backfill was not planned as protection, but simply as a leveling layer, and the water is far away (deeper than 2 m from the base), and the soil is constantly dry, then you can replace crushed stone with expanded clay to install a floor on the ground.

 It is forbidden.
-If the bedding was planned as additional protection against water, then broken brick and other waste will not fulfill their task in the bedding.
-If the bedding was planned not as a protection, but simply as a leveling layer, then we also do not recommend such a replacement, since these materials are of different fractions, it will be difficult to compact them with high quality, and this is important for normal operation floor structures.
+If the bedding was planned as additional protection from water, then broken brick and other waste will not fulfill its purpose in the bedding.
+If the bedding was not planned as protection, but simply as a leveling layer, then we also do not recommend such a replacement, since these materials have different fractions and will be difficult to compact well, and this is important for normal operation floor designs.

-To replace 50-100 mm of EPPS (that's how much on average is needed to insulate the floor on the ground), you will need 700-1000 mm of expanded clay.
-Such a layer cannot be compacted with high quality, so we do not recommend doing this.
+To replace 50-100 mm of EPS (this is the average amount needed to insulate a floor on the ground), you will need 700-1000 mm of expanded clay.
+It is impossible to properly compact such a layer, so we do not recommend doing this.

 Is it possible not to reinforce the screed?

-Is it possible to reinforce the screed with a non-mesh?
-Is it possible to put just metal bars in the screed instead of a reinforcing mesh, without tying them together, or other metal parts?
+Is it possible to reinforce the screed with something other than mesh?
+Instead of reinforcing mesh, is it possible to simply put metal rods in the screed without tying them together, or other metal parts?

-No, in order for reinforcement to work, it must be performed by a mesh.
+No, for reinforcement to work, it must be done with a mesh.

-Is it possible not to make a rough screed and put waterproofing or insulation (if there is no waterproofing) directly on the layers of backfill?
+Is it possible not to make a rough screed and put waterproofing or insulation (if there is no waterproofing) directly on the bedding layers?

-For waterproofing dismantled in the paragraph above.
-Insulation must also be laid on a flat and solid base.
+We discussed waterproofing in the paragraph above.
+The insulation also needs to be laid on a flat and solid base.
 This base is the rough screed.
 Otherwise, the insulation may move, and subsequent layers too, and this may lead to cracks in the floor.

-Is it possible to do a spill instead of a rough screed?
+Is it possible to do a wash instead of a rough screed?

-Let's analyze what we mean by "rough screed" and "pouring".
-A rough screed is a layer on top of the bedding or compacted soil.
-It is carried out on a polyethylene film (it spreads on the ground or bedding), the thickness of the rough screed is 5-7 cm.
+Let's look at what we mean by “rough screed” and “shedding”.
+A rough screed is a layer on top of bedding or compacted soil.
+It is carried out over a polyethylene film (it is spread on the ground or bedding), the thickness of the rough screed is 5-7 cm.
+The pouring is done by pouring the solution onto the bedding layer.
 The thickness of the pouring is equal to the thickness of the bedding layer.
-It is arranged without a plastic film.
-Now about whether it is possible to replace the rough screed with a spill.
-If the water is closer than 2 m, and the bedding (sand and gravel) was carried out as a layer that prevents capillary rise, then watering cannot be done.
-Because the spilled rubble will not cut off the capillary rise of water.
-If the backfill was carried out for leveling purposes, and the water is deeper than 2 m, then you can do the spill instead of the rough screed.
-If there is no backfill at all, and the screed is carried out directly on the compacted soil, then both a rough screed and a spill can be done.
-It only turns out that it makes no sense to do the spill, since for it you still have to pour sand about 3 cm and crushed stone about 10 cm, and the sand in this case is river, and the crushed stone is about 10 mm fraction.
-In general, it is easier to perform a regular rough screed.
+It fits without plastic film.
+Now let’s talk about whether the rough screed can be replaced by pouring.
+If the water is closer than 2 m, and the backfill (sand and crushed stone) was used as a layer that prevents capillary rise, then watering cannot be done.
+Because spilled crushed stone will not interrupt the capillary rise of water.
+If the backfill was carried out for leveling purposes, and the water is deeper than 2 m, then you can use a backfill instead of a rough screed.
+If there is no bedding at all, and the screed is done directly on the compacted soil, then you can do both a rough screed and a pour.
+It just turns out that there is no point in doing the pouring, since for it you will still have to pour about 3 cm of sand and about 10 cm of crushed stone, and in this case the sand is river sand, and the crushed stone fraction is about 10 mm.
+In general, it is easier to do a regular rough screed.

 Does polyethylene under the rough screed replace waterproofing?

-The function of this layer is to prevent concrete milk from going into the layers of backfill or into the ground.
-This layer is purely technological, it does NOT replace the main waterproofing (roofing material over the rough screed).
-If the water is deeper than 2 m, then waterproofing (roofing material) is not needed, but this does not mean that we “replaced” it with polyethylene.
-It's just that these layers have a different function, and do not replace one another.
+The function of this layer is to prevent concrete milk from going into the bedding layers or into the ground.
+This layer is purely technological; it does NOT replace the main waterproofing (roofing felt on top of the rough screed).
+If the water is deeper than 2 m, then waterproofing (roofing felt) is not needed, but this does not mean that we “replaced” it with polyethylene.
+It’s just that these layers have different functions and do not replace one another.
 When installing a rough screed and water deeper than 2 m, a layer of polyethylene is still needed.

-Where is it correct to place the reinforcing mesh in the finishing screed?
+Where is the correct place to place the reinforcing mesh in the finishing screed?

-Does it matter where exactly the reinforcing mesh is located in the finishing screed layer (bottom, top or center)?
-If the screed is without heat carriers, then the mesh should be located 3 cm from the top of the screed (that is, approximately in the middle).
-If the screed is with heat carriers, then the mesh must be on top of the pipes, plus 2-3 cm of the protective layer.
+Does it matter where exactly the reinforcing mesh is located in the finishing screed layer (at the bottom, at the top or in the center)?
+If the screed is without coolants, then the mesh should be located 3 cm from the top of the screed (that is, approximately in the middle).
+If the screed contains coolants, then the mesh must be on top of the pipes, plus 2-3 cm of a protective layer.

 Rice.
-16. Reinforcement of the finishing screed with coolants
+16. Reinforcement of finishing screed with coolants

-Some may say that the concrete screed is not very reliable and always remains cold.
-And its advantages include, perhaps, efficiency, environmental friendliness and fire resistance.
-It used to be like this, but the application modern materials and progressive technologies makes the service life and reliability of the screed much higher, and heat insulators provide a comfortable surface temperature.
+Some may say that concrete screed is not particularly reliable and always remains cold.
+And its advantages include, perhaps, cost-effectiveness, environmental friendliness and fire resistance.
+This was the case before, but the application modern materials and advanced technologies makes the service life and reliability of the screed significantly higher, and heat insulators provide a comfortable surface temperature.

-The arrangement of a concrete screed on the ground is not always rational decision.
+The construction of a concrete screed on the ground is not always rational decision.
 There are certain restrictions that must be taken into account:

-• groundwater flow at a depth of at least 4-5 meters;
+• the occurrence of groundwater at a depth of at least 4-5 meters;

-• the presence of heating in the house, since freezing of the soil can lead to deformation of the screed due to a higher load on the foundation.
+• the presence of heating in the house, since freezing of the soil can lead to deformation of the screed due to the higher load on the foundation.

-Having decided to create a concrete floor on a soil base, you need to make sure that flooding does not threaten the house.
-It is possible to start arranging the screed only after the construction of the walls and roof of the structure.
+Having decided to create a concrete floor on a soil foundation, you need to make sure that the house is not in danger of flooding.
+You can start arranging the screed only after the walls and roof of the structure have been erected.

-A concrete pavement on an earthen base consists of several layers, each of which performs an important function.
-Layers are created from various materials, as a rule, the "pie" includes the following components:
+Concrete pavement on an earthen base consists of several layers, each of which performs an important function.
+Layers are created from various materials; as a rule, the “pie” includes the following components:

 • sand layer;